History Of The Court

 GALVESTON FORMALLY BECOMES A COUNTY

 In 1838, the population of Galveston met the Republic's constitutional requirements and Congress passed an act on May 15th, 1838, establishing Galveston County.
-Fenton M. Gibson was immediately appointed chief justice, Jacob K. Beaumont, associate justice and John N. Reed served as justice of the peace until an election could be held.
+Fenton M. Gibson (later a County Judge) was immediately appointed chief justice, Jacob K. Beaumont, associate justice and John N. Reed served as justice of the peace until an election could be held.
 The election took place on the first Tuesday of September 1838, to select the President of the Republic, Vice President, Congressional representatives, and the county's new justice of the peace.
 Cephas B. Adams became the county's first elected official as justice of the peace.
 Oscar Farrish was appointed County Clerk, with William F. Wilson as sheriff.
 Since its birth Galveston County has had a colorful history, largely indomitable spirit and perseverance of its inhabits.
 It has survived natural disasters, wars, and epidemics.
 Numerous communities contribute to the unique cultural heritage and economic diversity of Galveston County.

 Galveston County Courthouse

 County Judge, The Honorable Mark Henry

 Commissioner Precinct 3, The Honorable Stephen D. Holmes